visit-dav/visit/src/doc/dev_manual/SoftwareReliabilityEngineering.rst

 requiring classified computing, the **Primary** should

   * First determine the customer's required response time.
 It may be hours or it may be days.
-If it is days.
-Its conceivable the issue could be handled in the following week by a new **Primary/Backup** pair.
+If it is days, it's conceivable the issue could be handled in the following week by a new **Primary/Backup** pair.
   * If customer indicates immediate response is required, the **Primary** should query the whole team to arrange another developer who can